notahat/machinist/README.markdown

 Machinist 2 is **still in beta**!

-If you're using Rails 3, you'll want to give Machinist 2 a go, but be aware that the documentation is still lacking.
+If you're using Rails 3, you'll want to give Machinist 2 a go, but be aware that the documentation is still patchy.

 That said, have a look at [the specs](https://github.com/notahat/machinist/tree/master/spec), starting with